 - Some drying problems

-- Cracking and hairline fractures appearing in certain crafts
+- Cracking and hairline fractures appear in specific crafts

 - Temperatures had a distinguished effect on bubble appearance, frustrating buyers